 Now you can appreciate why professional traders make significant efforts as a top priority to reduce the negative impacts of drawdowns on their binary options activities.
 One tool they deploy to achieve this objective is the Reverse Pyramid Strategy.
 So, how precisely does this technique function?

 This binary options strategy necessitates the requirement for traders to diversify their risk exposure following either extensive bull or bear runs.
 For example, imagine that the price of an asset has risen recently within a well-defined bullish trend.
 In addition, assume that you have opened a CALL binary option at the start of the trend using a wagered amount of $10,000 and an expiry time of 1 month.

-As such, these uncertainties now place your account balance at risk to the impacts of a major drawdown.
-For instance, if price plummets dramatically so that its final value at expiration is below its opening figure then you could suffer a serious loss.
-Alternatively, a minor retraction could simply occur before price bounces back upwards in its original direction.
+As such, these uncertainties now place your account balance at risk of the impacts of a major drawdown.
+For instance, if the price plummets dramatically so that its final value at expiration is below its opening figure then you could suffer a serious loss.
+Alternatively, a minor retraction could simply occur before the price bounces back upwards in its original direction.

 The major problem is that you could incur a significant drawdown resulting in a $10,000 reduction in your account balance.
 As previously stated, you must limit the impacts of such eventualities, whenever possible.
 Always remember that if you can control your losses then your profits will look after themselves.
 This is where the Reverse Pyramid Strategy comes to the fore as it offers a definite solution.

 You can instigate such a strategy by not opening just one binary option by wagering $10,000.
 Instead, you must execute four trades constructed on the same asset using identical parameters, i.e. $2,500 wager and 1 month expiry time.
 By doing so you will then have the ability to implement a Risk Pyramid strategy after the price hits a peak and starts to retract.